Global Television Network: 2000s

 Following Canwest's purchase of Southam Newspapers (later Canwest Publishing) and the National Post from Conrad Black in 2001, their media interests were merged under a policy of cross-promotion and synergy.
 Journalists from the Post and other Canwest papers made frequent appearances on Global's news programs, passengers on the now-defunct serial drama Train 48 habitually read the Post, and Global programs were promoted in Canwest newspapers.
 However, this practice has now been largely abandoned, particularly after Canwest's breakup in 2010.

-In late 2004, with CTV beginning to dominate the ratings, Canwest reorganized its Canadian operations and hired a number of new executives, all formerly of various U.S. media firms, leading to a major overhaul of Global announced in December 2005.
+In late 2004, with CTV beginning to dominate the ratings, Canwest reorganized its Canadian operations and hired a number of new executives, all formerly of various U.S. media firms, leading to a major overhaul of Global that was announced in December 2005.
 The most obvious change was a new logo, replacing the "crescent" with a new "greater than" logo, with the Global wordmark in a new font, that was introduced on February 5, 2006 (coinciding with Global's broadcast of Super Bowl XL).
 New logos and graphics were designed for news and network promotions, and several newscasts received new timeslots and formats.
-The crescent, which had been used as a common design element in many Canwest logos, was subsequently removed from other properties owned or sponsored by the company over time.
+The company subsequently removed the crescent, which had been a common design element in many Canwest logos, from other properties it owned or sponsored over time.

 On April 10, 2008, the network announced that its Toronto and Vancouver stations would start broadcasting their over-the-air signals in those markets in high definition.
 CIII and CHAN officially started transmitting in HD on April 18, 2008.
 The network has also launched digital signals at its stations in Calgary (CICT-DT) and Edmonton (CITV-DT) as of July 2009.

 2010s

 Following Canwest seeking creditor protection in late 2009, Shaw Communications acquired Canwest's broadcasting assets on October 27, 2010, and folded them into a new division, Shaw Media, of which Global is the flagship.
 Canwest's newspaper assets had been sold off earlier in the year as Postmedia Network.

-On April 1, 2016, as part of a corporate re-organization (marketed as being an acquisition), Shaw Media was subsumed by Shaw's sister company Corus Entertainment.
+On April 1, 2016, Shaw Media was sold to Corus Entertainment, a sister company to Shaw Communications.
+In approving the transaction, the CRTC noted that Corus and Shaw shared a common de facto owner in Shaw founder JR Shaw, and treated the two companies as "a single voice" under the CRTC's rules on diversity of ownership.
+For this reason, while the deal was marketed as an acquisition, the CRTC treated it as a corporate reorganization for regulatory purposes.